 Steve Harris - Jazz Band Director

-Steve Harris received his Bachelor of Music degree from the University of Connecticut and his Master of Music Education degree from the University of South Florida.
-For ten years, he was the director and timpanist for Starkey Road Baptist Church in Seminole, Florida.
-He was a member of the DCI finalist Garfield Cadets, DCA champion Sunrisers, and Class A champion Florida Wave Drum and Bugle Corps.
+Steve Harris earned his Bachelor of Music degree from the University of Connecticut and his Master of Music Education degree from the University of South Florida.
+He was a member of the DCI finalist Garfield Cadets, DCA national champion Sunrisers, and DCI Class A champion Florida Wave Drum and Bugle Corps.
+He was the director and timpanist for Starkey Road Baptist Church in Seminole, Florida.

-He has been the band and orchestra director at various middle and high schools, earning 28 superior ratings at music performance assessments.
-He has conducted bands at the FBA State Band Assessment four times, including a straight superior performance in 2007.
-He has been the percussion director for the Northside Christian School Royal Ambassador Band, earning two state championships and one state runner-up.
+Mr. Harris has been the band and orchestra director at several Florida middle and high schools, earning 32 superior ratings at music performance assessments.
+He has conducted bands at the FBA State Band Assessment six times, including straight superior performances in 2007, 2016, & 2017.
+He is a member of the marching band staff at Northside Christian School, earning two state championships and one state runner-up.
 He has been a staff member of the Florida Ambassadors of Music, performing in European cities in 2006, 2008, and 2010.
-He is currently the jazz band director, orchestra director, and music specialist at Seminole High School.
-He is an active adjudicator for the Florida Bandmasters Association.
+He is currently the jazz band director, orchestra director, and music specialist at Seminole High School and is an active adjudicator for the Florida Bandmasters Association.

-He is married to Robin Harris, who is an elementary school music teacher, and has two sons: Jacob 22, and Joey 14.
+Mr. Harris is married to Robin Harris, who is also a music teacher.
+He is proud of his two sons, Jacob and Joey, and daughter-in-law, Michele.
 Mr. Harris enjoys riding his bike on the Pinellas Trail and loves performing music with his students.

 Jack Pursifull - Marching Band Visual Design